rezeile/data-structure-implementations/README.md

 I. Implementation

-1. Ch.
+* Ch.
 1 Fundamentals: 1.3 Bags, Queues, and Stacks
-a.
-Bag (Linked List) [Ch.
-1.3]
-- LIFO Stack (Linked List) [Ch.
-1.3]
-- FIFO Queue (Linked List) [Ch.
-1.3]
 - Steque (Ch.
 1.3.32 Creative Problems)
 - Deque (Ch.
 1.3.33 Creative Problems)
 - Josephus Problem (Ch.
 1.3.37 Creative Problems)
 - RingBuffer (Ch.
 1.3.39)
 - Two stacks with a deque (Ch.
 1.3.48)
 - Queue with three stacks.
 (Ch.
 1.3.49)
-2. Ch.
+* Ch.
 1 Fundamentals: 1.4 Analysis of Algorithms
-a.
-Queue with two stacks.
+- Queue with two stacks.
 (Ch.
 1.4.27)
 - Stack with a queue.
 (Ch.
 1.4.28)
 - Steque with two stacks.
 (Ch.
 1.4.29)
 - Deque with a stack and a steque.
 (Ch.
 1.4.30)
 - Deque with three stacks.
 (Ch.
 1.4.31)

 II.
 Conceptual Problems

-1. Ch.
+* Ch.
 1 Fundamentals: 1.4 Analysis of Algorithms
-a.
-Memory requirements on a 32-bit machine (Ch 1.4.33)
+- Memory requirements on a 32-bit machine (Ch 1.4.33)
 - Space usage for pushdown stacks (Ch 1.4.36)

 ###### From C++ STL Library